cetorres/cetorres/README.md

 ## Other open-source projects

+- [swiftbar-stock-portfolio](https://github.com/cetorres/swiftbar-stock-portfolio) - A SwiftBar/xbar plugin written in Python that displays your stock portfolio directly in the macOS menu bar using real-time data from Yahoo Finance.
 - [aes-gcm - A command-line tool for encrypting and decrypting files using AES-GCM.
 It supports both key-based and password-based encryption/decryption, as well as streaming for large files.](https://github.com/cetorres/aes-gcm)
 - [USCIS citizenship test - A simple USCIS naturalization practice quiz](https://github.com/cetorres/citizenship-test)
 - [ai-buddy - A terminal command in Go that is an AI tool to help solving problems using prompt engineering from a set of crowdsourced AI prompts.](https://github.com/cetorres/ai-buddy)